dhk486/dhk486.github.io/essays/reflect_on_smartquestions.md

 ## A Not So Smart Question:

+If we see this question at StackOverflow, this question got a minus vote, indicating that the question does not show any research effort.
+The user asks: ["Private props return unmodified or losing values within the class inside scope or usage?"](https://stackoverflow.com/questions/78959669/private-props-return-unmodified-or-losing-values-within-the-class-inside-scope-o) This title is confusing and difficult to understand.
+It is unclear what the problem is about, as it uses vague phrases like "return unmodified" and "losing values."
+While the asker provides some code snippets, they don’t explain what the code is supposed to do, how it behaves incorrectly, or what kind of error they’re encountering.
+The question hasn’t received detailed or helpful answers.
+One response asks for clarification, which indicates that the original question isn’t clear enough for others to provide a meaningful answer.

 <pre>

 Question: Private props return unmodified or losing values within the class inside scope or usage?